aimtiaz11/customer-api-raml/README.md

 ### 4.1.2 Heavy use resourceTypes and parameterisation

-We defined two resourceType called *collection* and *resource*.
+We defined two resourceType called *collectionType* and *resourceType*.

-*collection* is designed to be used on a collection (of resources).
+*collectionType* is designed to be used on a collection (of resources).
 For example, `/customers` or `/accounts` or `/products`.

-*resource* is applicable to individual resource - an individual item in the collection.
+*resourceType* is applicable to individual resource - an individual item in the collection.
 For example, `/customers/{customerId}`, `orders/{orderId}`.

 The applicable HTTP methods (GET, PATCH, PUT, POST, DELETE) has been applied directly to the resource types instead of the resource themselves.

-`collection` allows the following method:
+`collectionType` allows the following method:
 1. GET - Retrieve the whole collection of resources
 2. POST - Create a new resource in the collection

-`resource` allows the following methods:
+`resourceType` allows the following methods:
 1. GET - Retrieve resource
 2. PUT - Update resource
 3. DELETE - Delete resource

 This way, we can simply add new resources and associate them with the resource types and it will cover the common API methods automatically.

 Note: There may be cases were we may not want to allow a certain API operation on a collection or resource.
-For example, deleting customers might not be desirable, in this cases we would remove the HTTP DELETE method away from the resource type and apply it on the applicable resources.
+For example, deleting customers might not be desirable, in this cases we would remove the HTTP DELETE method away from the resource type and apply it on the API definitions of the resource themselves.

 In real life, we might not put a destructive operation like DELETE under resource type but rather directly on the collection or resources in the API definitions.